 You can also study this course part-time, which would take five years (UCAS code: K190P).
 There is also an accelerated pathway which means that you can finish your degree quicker.
 This option would take two years full-time (K191), three years part-time (K192).

 If you are studying full-time, you'll have the option to take an industrial placement year between years two and three.
 Although you will be responsible for securing your own placement, we will assign you a placement tutor to monitor your progress and assess your final placement report.
 By competing a placement year, you can add 'with professional experience' to your degree award.

 - Apply modelling and analysis to explore interactions between a building and its internal and external environments, and the relationships between shape, material, performance, load, and construction

 - Explore the role of nature, people and technology in design, and the physical, legal, economic, social and environmental dimensions that impact on the building design process

 - Develop critical awareness and detailed appreciation of architectural design, with the ability to design solutions for new and existing structures

-- Gain an understanding of fabrication, contemporary construction and 3-D conceptions, developing competence in digital construction and BIM
+- Acquire understanding of fabrication, contemporary construction and 3-D conceptions, developing competence in digital construction and BIM

-- Build key skills required by a built environment professional, including project appraisal, collaborative team working, management, critical analysis and problem solving
+- Build essential professional skills, including collaborative team working, critical analysis and problem solving

 This is for you if...